 Click on the following Workshop dates to register.
 Workshop descriptions below.

-Level 1 and Level 2 participants will need the 20th Anniversary World Music Drumming Curriculum.
+Level 1 will need the 20th Anniversary World Music Drumming Curriculum.
 This can be added to the cart (via this order), or purchased onsite.

 World Music Drumming – Level 1

 For teachers, counselors, community recreation leaders, church musicians, and players who would like to learn the basics of African and Caribbean drumming, singing, and moving.
 This course is primarily based on the publication, World Music Drumming.
 Participants will learn how to implement and teach a course or an experience in World Music Drumming.
 The Level 1 class assumes no prior experience with drumming.